MrHands/uttl-buildout/README.md

 # VersionCheck

-Recipe for finding the path to an executable and checking its version against a required one by using Python scripting.
-The resulting path and version number is written to an ini file in your parts directory.
-The script function will always be called and its output is checked against the values stored in the cache.
+Recipe for finding the path to an executable and checking its version against a required one using a Python function.
+The resulting path and version number is written to an ini file in your `parts` directory.
+The script function is called if the ini file does not exist.
+The output of the found version information is checked against the values stored in the cache during the `install` phase of the recipe.
+VersionCheck will always fail if the requested version cannot be found.

 ## Options